gvwilson/fiction/in-heck/index.md

 *Crack!*
 A scout bot exploded,
 sending scraps of metal flying in all directions.
-The fireball that Special Blazes had thrown left a dazzling after-image on Maddy's eyes.
+The fireball that Special Blazes had thrown left a dazzling after-image on Gumption's eyes.
 The other scouts scattered in all directions like a flock of startled chickens.

 But "in all directions" meant "toward the trees".
-Maddy grabbed Sindy's arm and was about to yell, "Run!" when Meribeth fired her hand cannon.
+Gumption grabbed Maddy's arm and was about to yell, "Run!" when Meribeth fired her hand cannon.

 *Boom!*